progrock-libraries/kickstart/documentation/tutorial/main.md

 ## **5. Text files.**

+*Problems* with the C++ standard library:

+* UTF-8 paths are not supported for C `FILE*`.
+  As of early 2021 the Windows implementations of the C++ standard library for the Visual C++, g++ and clang compilers do not support opening a C `FILE*` from an UTF-8 encoded path.
+* Exe-relative file access is not supported.
+  As of C++20 the C++ standard library does not support access of files in or relative to the exeutable’s directory, and finding that directory via command line part 0 + `PATH` variable + knowledge of which additional directories the system searches, is complex, inefficient and unreliable.
+* UTF-8 BOM creation and suppression is not supported.
+  Using an UTF-8 BOM as an encoding indicator in text files is the convention in Windows, crucial for some tools, but current Windows C++ implementations do not support UTF-8 BOM creation for Windows text files.
+Also, less important but a usability issue, they don’t suppress UTF-8 BOM characters for console output.

+Kickstart provides C `FILE*` based `Text_reader` and `Text_writer` classes that you can instantiate with an UTF-8 encoded file path, including an exe-relative path.
+Also, but not discussed here, the lower level functionality for opening a C `FILE*` from UTF-8 path, e.g. for the purpose of binary i/o, is exposed.
+See the Kickstart code for details.

+The `Text_writer` class will by default *not* add a BOM in Unix systems, and will by default add a BOM in Windows, following the system convention.
+The `Text_reader` class doesn’t do anything about BOMs: you get any BOMs that are in a file.
+But Kickstart console output suppresses BOM characters when the output actually goes to a console.

 ### **5.1.
 Display lines from a text file.**

 Reading a text file line by line is simple with the [**`Text_reader`**](../../source/library/kickstart/core/stdlib-extensions/c-files/Text_reader.hpp) class, which uses a C `FILE*` internally: